 - Take antibiotics one hour before having dental work or other invasive procedures.
 This needs to be done for at least two years after surgery.
-After this you need to discuss continuing antibiotic before these procedures with your surgeon.
-You have been given an Antibiotic Card in your playbook to carry with you from now on. - Although the risks are very low for post-op infections, it is important to realize that the risk remains.
+After this you may discuss with your surgeon continuing antibiotic before these procedures.
+You have been given an Antibiotic Card to carry with you from now on in your playbook. - Although the risks are very low for post-op infections, it is important to realize that the risk remains.
 A prosthetic joint could possibly attract bacteria from an infection located in another part of your body.
-If you develop a fever of more than 100.5°F, you should notify your doctor.
+If you should develop a fever of more than 100.5°F, you should notify your doctor.
 If you sustain an injury, such as a deep cut or puncture wound, you should clean it as best you can, put a sterile dressing or Band-Aid on it, and notify your doctor.
 The closer the injury is to your prosthesis, the bigger the concern.
 Occasionally, antibiotics may be needed.
 Superficial scratches may be treated with topical antibiotic ointment.
 Notify your doctor if the area is painful or red. - Your joint replacement may set off security alarms at airports, malls, sporting venues, etc. This is normal and security is used to seeing patients with internal hardware/joint replacements.
 You may carry a card that explains you have a joint replacement.
-There is one in your playbook for your convenience. - When traveling, stop and change position hourly to prevent your joint from tightening. - See your surgeon annually for the first two years and then as directed by your surgeon.
-(See "The Importance of Lifetime Follow-Up Visits" in the Appendix.)
+There is one in your playbook for your convenience. - When traveling, stop and change position hourly to prevent your joint from tightening. - See your surgeon annually, unless otherwise recommended.
+(See "The Importance of Lifetime Follow-Up Visits" in the Appendix)